 Photoshop Layers, Layer Mask, and Blend modes are the important aspects of Photoshop.
 Especially without layers, you can’t do anything in Photoshop.
 In this tutorial, you’ll learn more about the working mechanism of layers, layer mask, and blend modes.
 You’ll also learn about the most important top five blend modes.
 Read this tutorial and learn more about the basics of Photoshop.

 First, let’s talk about the layers.
 Photoshop layers are like the page of your notebook.
-Just like you write on a page of your notebooks and once it’s full you turn the page and start writing in another page.
+Just like you write on a page of your notebooks and once it’s full you turn the page and start writing on another page.
 Same applies to Photoshop Layers and you can also see through transparent areas of the layer to the layers below.
 Layers can contain images, text, shapes and many other objects.

 Let’s learn more about layers.
 First, create a new document to do this select File > New and set the setting as shown in the image below.
 Feel free to choose your own setting.

-As you created the new document and now your layer panel resemble below image.
+As you created the new document and now your layer panel resembles the below image.

 Now activate the Rectangular Marquee tool by pressing (M) on Keyboard.
 Now create a rectangle by simply dragging it over the document and fill it with any color you want by pressing (Alt + Backspace for foreground color and CTRL + Backspace for background color) on the keyboard.

-Right now we have two rectangles.
+Right now we have two rectangles in the same layer.
 Let say I want to move the black rectangle but as I move the black rectangle the pink also move.
 So what’s happening? why I can’t move the black one?
-Here is the concept of layers comes and we can’t move black rectangle because both rectangles are in the same layer (remember both rectangles are in same layer).
+Here is the concept of layers comes and we can’t move black rectangle because both rectangles are in the same layer (remember both rectangles are in the same layer).

 In simple words, you can use the layer mask to hide the different parts of layers which you can’t do using the opacity of layers.

-Open up any image in Photoshop.
+Open up an image in Photoshop.
 So let’s open the bridge image in Photoshop.

 As you can see the layer is 100% visible.
 Now I want to hide the sky part to do this I need to paint with black color on the layer mask of the bridge using the brush tool.